"I believe that people are good if you give them half a chance and that good is more powerful than evil.

 Rogers also found a pal in Bill Wilson, and in 1913 introduced him to his sister.
 Lois was more than four years older than Bill and did not regard him as anything other than her brother's friend.
 But as the summers went on, she and Bill eventually found many common interests and gradually fell in love.
 The couple became secretly engaged in 1915 and married on January 24, 1918, before young officer Wilson shipped off to Europe in the First World War.

 When Lois married Bill, she wed an upstanding young man of good character filled with exciting ideas about his future.
-What Lois did not marry was a drinker.
-It was a great shock to Lois some months later when, visiting her husband in his New Bedford, Massachusetts station, his soldier friends told her about Bill getting so drunk one night that they had to carry him back to the barracks.
+She knew he experienced some depression, however Lois could not foresee that he would become a drinker.
+She knew that he had taken his first drink early on in his military career, but it was a great shock to Lois some months later when, visiting her husband in his New Bedford, Massachusetts station, his soldier friends told her about Bill getting so drunk one night that they had to carry him back to the barracks.

 AFTER THE WAR